lostatc/codot/docs/codot.1.rst

         This is a plain text file which stores the names of all enabled config files and roles, one per line.
 Config files not in this list are ignored.
-Entries higher up in the list take priority over entries lower down the list when the same identifiers appears in multiple config files.
+Entries higher up in the list take priority over entries lower down the list when the same identifiers appear in multiple config files.

     settings.conf